 In April of 1919, Rudolf Steiner visited the Waldorf Astoria cigarette factory in Stuttgart, Germany.
 The German nation, defeated in war, was teetering on the brink of economic, social, and political chaos.
 Steiner spoke to the workers about the need for social renewal, for a new way of organizing society and its political and cultural life.

 Emil Molt, the owner of the factory, asked Steiner if he would undertake to establish and lead a school for the children of the employees of the company.
-Steiner agreed, and on September 19, 1919, the Independent Waldorf School (die Freie Waldorfschule) opened its doors.
+Steiner agreed, and in September 1919, the Independent Waldorf School (die Freie Waldorfschule) opened its doors.

 Beginning at the end of the 19th century, a relatively unknown Austrian philosopher and teacher began to sow the seeds of what he hoped would blossom into a new culture.
 The seeds were his ideas, which he sowed through extensive writings, lectures and countless private consultations.
 The seeds germinated and took root in the hearts and minds of his students, among whom were individuals who would later become some of the best known and most influential figures of the 20th century.
 Since the teacher's death in 1925, a quiet but steadily growing movement, unknown and unseen by most people, has been spreading over the world, bringing practical solutions to the problems of our global, technological civilization.
 The seeds are now coming to flower in the form of thousands of projects infused with human values.
 The teacher, called by some "the best kept secret of the 20th century," was Rudolf Steiner.